 Some aspects of the loans include six-month repayment breaks and six month interest-only payment periods amongst others.
 Make sure you note these breaks and note down each time you take one - keep an up to date record to ensure you have a clear understanding of the situation.

 Just as with any loan, it is important to create a plan for paying back the money you have borrowed.
 Work out a feasible and sensible repayment plan - if you know some months you have a higher turn-over than others, reflect this in your plan.
 Allow yourself extra time for repayment - you never know what could happen, so allow for unexpected necessary payments.
-As the government have really extended the payment period to ten years instead of six, this does give businesses now have more time, however this also will also increase the amount of interest due, so make a careful and considered decision on when you want to have fully paid back your loan.
+As the government have extended the payment period to ten years instead of six, this does mean businesses now have more time to repay, however this also will also increase the amount of interest due, so make a careful and considered decision on when you want to have fully paid back your loan.

 It is absolutely vital, now more than ever, to have a good credit control process in place for your business.
 If you don’t have a healthy cash flow, you will struggle to pay back your loans, as money will inevitably go towards paying staff or other recurring necessities.
-With itsettled, you can chase invoices before they’re even due, without destroying the customer/-client relationship that you’ve built.
-If you’re unsure of the benefits of a good credit control system, why not try our DSO Calculator?
+With itsettled, you can chase invoices before they’re even due, without destroying the customer/client relationship that you’ve built.
+If you’re unsure of the benefits of a good credit control system, why not try our Cashflow Calculator?
 We created the Days Sales Outstanding Calculator from industry measures for businesses like yours - just tap in some key stats and you’ll find out how much money you could inject back in to your business by using itsettled.

 We hope you enjoyed our guide to paying back a Bounce Back Loan.

 Start your free 7 day trial of itsettled today - learn how our automated credit management software can boost your cashflow and save you time.